 Roll the dough into small 0.7oz balls, and place them onto a baking tray lined with parchment paper or a silicone mat.
 Press them down lightly with the tines of a fork.

 Freeze for about 10 – 20 minutes or until the cookie dough is solid.
 This will help prevent the cookies from spreading – they’ll bake up thick and retain their shape.
-(Bare in mind the cookies in the recipe video were not baked from frozen, and they did spread and flattened out a little.)
+(Bear in mind the cookies in the recipe video were not baked from frozen, and they did spread and flattened out a little.)

 TIP: Before baking, you can top the cookies with a few of your desired sprinkles, making these perfect for any festive season!